cloudtoid/interprocess/src/c/README.md

 `cip_receive` returns owned bytes; free successful results with `cip_buffer_free`.
 Finish every call before closing its handle.
 See [protocol v3](https://github.com/cloudtoid/interprocess/blob/main/docs/protocol.md).

+## Errors

 Use `CIP_OK`, `CIP_UNAVAILABLE`, and `CIP_ERROR` to interpret status results.
 On error, `cip_last_error_kind()` gives a stable `cip_error_kind`; `cip_last_error()` provides diagnostic text on the same thread.
 The prebuilt SDK contains shared libraries.
 Static linking is source-build only (`cargo build --release -p cloudtoid-interprocess-ffi`); define `CIP_STATIC` when using the resulting static library on Windows.

+## Waiting and shutdown

 Handles must not be closed concurrently with an operation.
 Use bounded `cip_receive` timeouts when shutdown is needed.
 Open handles after `fork()`; do not use inherited handles in the child.
 Closing an inherited handle leaves the parent's registration intact.

+## Limits

+Queue names must be nonempty and contain no slash or NUL.
+Windows also rejects backslashes; Unix permits them for compatibility.
+The maximum is 24 UTF-8 bytes on macOS and 245 on Linux; use at most 24 bytes for portable names.

 ## Queue lifetime

 The queue is transient: it stays alive while at least one publisher or subscriber is connected.
 Once all endpoints are closed or their processes exit, unread messages are lost.
 Opening the same name again creates a fresh, empty queue.
 Keep a subscriber connected before a short-lived publisher exits; a surviving publisher also keeps the queue alive.

-Queue names must be nonempty and contain no slash or NUL.
-Windows also rejects backslashes; Unix permits them for compatibility.
-The maximum is 24 UTF-8 bytes on macOS and 245 on Linux; use at most 24 bytes for portable names.